-At the beginning of this section, we explained that all benchmarks are run with the Cog Virtual Machine.
-Such a virtual machine introduces several significant improvements such as PIC (polymorphic inline cache) and JIT (just in time compiling) which generates machine code from interpreted methods.
+At the beginning of this section, we explained that all benchmarks are run with the Cog VM.
+Such a VM introduces several significant improvements, such as polymorphic inline cache (PIC) and JIT compiling which generates machine code from interpreted methods.
 All those improvements impact, mainly, in regular methods implemented in the language side but not in VM inside itself, VM primitives or plugins.